zbalkan/zbalkan.github.io/_posts/2025-10-28-wazuhevtx-release.md

 I released a new minor version of `wazuhevtx`, the tool I developed for testing Windows Event Logs on [Wazuh](https://wazuh.com/?utm_source=ambassadors&utm_medium=referral&utm_campaign=ambassadors+program).
 Thanks to Github user Joshua T., aka [@radiantly](https://github.com/radiantly) for reporting edge cases that revealed parsing issues in more exotic EVTX files.

-In this update, I chose to prioritize preventing exceptions over strict compliance with Wazuh agent behavior.
+In this update, I chose to prioritise preventing exceptions over strict compliance with Wazuh agent behaviour.
 This means the tool is no longer 100% identical in output, but it is more resilient and stable.
 The changes address cases where `EventData["Data"]` is missing -seen in VSS event logs, add explicit handling for custom event levels seen in Hello for Business logs, and improve error handling in Microsoft Time Service events.

-If you are new to the tool, you can [check my article](https://zaferbalkan.com/wazuhevtx/) on what `wazuhevtx` is and how you can operationalize it.
+If you are new to the tool, you can [check my article](https://zaferbalkan.com/wazuhevtx/) on what `wazuhevtx` is and how you can operationalise it.

 Download from PyPI: [https://pypi.org/project/wazuhevtx/](https://pypi.org/project/wazuhevtx/) Check the repo: [https://github.com/zbalkan/wazuhevtx](https://github.com/zbalkan/wazuhevtx)